ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 argument).
 The `rays` argument points to an array of ray and hit packets with specified byte stride (`byteStride` argument) between the ray/hit packets.
-See Section [rtcIntersect1] for a description of how to set up and trace rays.
+See Section [rtcIntersect1] for a description of how to set up and traceWithMulti rays.

 The intersection context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for